 The ban on immigration imposed by the former U.S. president which remained in place until late February caused the DV-2021 program to actually resume in March this year instead of at the start of the fiscal year last October.

-Stakeholders have so far been doing what they can to ensure that the program regain its momentum, For example, under normal circumstances, NL2 are sent two months to their interview.
+Stakeholders have so far been doing what they can to ensure that the program regain its momentum, For example, under normal circumstances, NL2 are sent two months to interview.
 Of recent however, some applicants have received notifications of only one-month duration.
 Also, NL2 were generally sent in two monthly batches.
 Currently, they are sent in several.

 Moreover, the State Department has indicated that “Immigrant visa processing posts may now grant immigrant visas to applicants present in” countries previously affected by a 14-day travel restriction.
 (See this post on the State Department’s official website).